steve-anunknown/personal-website/README.md

 # personal-website

 This is my personal website.
 It's not hosted anywhere.
 If you are interested, you can run it locally.
-The easiest way to do that, is by having Haskell's `stack` installed.
-If you do, then running:
+Just clone the repo and make sure `stack` is installed.
+Then, just run:

 ```
 stack build